dbdagroup7/-CitiBike-Demand-Optimization/README.md

 # 🚲 CitiBike Demand Optimization

-An end-to-end cloud-based data analytics and visualization platform built using NYC CitiBike trip data integrated with historical weather data to analyze demand patterns and weather impact on ridership.
+An end-to-end cloud-based data analytics and visualization platform built using NYC CitiBike trip data, enriched with selected weather parameters to analyze demand patterns and usage behavior.

 ---

 ## Project Overview

-The CitiBike Demand Optimization project focuses on building an end-to-end, cloud-based data analytics and visualization platform using NYC CitiBike trip data integrated with historical weather data.
-The objective is to analyze bike usage patterns, understand the impact of weather on ridership, and enable data-driven demand optimization through scalable analytics.
+The CitiBike Demand Optimization project focuses on building an end-to-end, cloud-based data analytics and visualization platform using NYC CitiBike trip data, enriched with selected weather parameters.
+The objective is to analyze bike usage patterns, user behavior, temporal demand trends, and operational factors, while incorporating weather conditions as an additional context to support data-driven demand optimization.

 The project follows a modern serverless data architecture on AWS, leveraging distributed ETL processing, optimized storage formats, query-on-demand analytics, and BI dashboards.